Medjai229/minesweeper/README.md

 * Use logic and deduction to identify mine locations.
 * Clear the grid without detonating a mine to win.
 * Use the "flag" button to mark squares as potential mines.
+* Each number represents how many mines surrounds the current tile

 ## Screenshot